education.vic.gov.au

 • learn more about the particular industry in which the student is working.

-The principal or structured workplace learning coordinator should:
+The principal or nominated person or structured workplace learning coordinator must:

 • contact the employer to arrange suitable dates and times for any work experience visits